arijitgupta42/Forest-Cover-Classification/README.md

-# Forest-Cover-Detection
+# Forest-Cover-Classification
-Notebook for detecting whether given tree is Western Yellow Pine or not on the basis of given ecological data
+Notebook for classifying whether given tree is Western Yellow Pine or not on the basis of given ecological data